ChiosDim/ChiosDim/README.md

 - :school: Studying Applied Informatics - Computer Science at University of Macedonia, Thessaloniki, Greece</br>
 - 🔭 I’m currently working on my thesis about Serious Games Development.
 - 👀 I’m interested in Game Development and Web Development
-- 🌱 Also I’m learning Game Development with Unreal Engine/C#/Blueprints
+- 🌱 Also I’m currently learning Game Development with Unreal Engine/C#/Blueprints
 - 📫 How to reach me chiosdimit@gmail.com and https://www.linkedin.com/in/dimitris-chios-a2a7251b9/

 ## :fire: Stats